Don’t Slack on Your Diabetic Foot Care

 Don't Slack on Your Diabetic Foot Care

 Being diagnosed with a chronic, lifelong disease is difficult.
-It can be tempting, at first, to continue on with your life and try to forget about it.
+It can be tempting, at first, to continue with your life and try to forget about it.
 But this is an attitude that can lead to further problems that will impact your health and mobility.

 However, there’s good news.
 If you start building healthy habits now, you can reduce your chance of suffering complications in the future.
 Even if you’re already experiencing symptoms, a comprehensive diabetic foot care plan can lessen your symptoms in the short and long term.

-Starting Your Diabetic Foot Care Plan
+First Steps in Your Diabetic Foot Care Plan

-The first step in your journey toward diabetic foot care is to come see Dr. DePalma.
+The first step in your journey toward diabetic foot care is to come to see Dr. DePalma.
 At Burlington County Foot & Ankle Associates, we can provide a comprehensive evaluation to determine what stage you’re at and whether you’re experiencing any symptoms.
-We’ll also instruct you on putting together an effective daily foot care plan to reduce your risk of developing complications and keep your feet as healthy as possible.
+We’ll also instruct you on putting together an effective foot care plan to reduce your risk of developing complications and keep your feet as healthy as possible.

 Putting on diabetic compression socks for diabetic foot care